-Life insurance companies put an emphasis, on a person’s A1C reading.
+Life insurance companies put an emphasis on a person’s A1C reading and glucose readings.
 Not only will they want a current reading, but they’ll review the last three to 5 years worth of Diabetes readings.
 Companies understand that A1C levels go up and down, to some degree.
 Companies like to see that your being compliant with Doctor’s instructions,and are seeing your Doctor two to four times per year.

 Ideally, life insurance companies want your A1C reading to be 7.5 or lower.
 One way to lower your premiums, is to show companies your A1C is well controlled.
 If being able to do this, companies will apply “healthy lifestyle” credits to your case, which in turns lowers the insurance premium.

 If your A1C is 10.0 or above, life insurance companies that require a blood and urine test, will more then likely decline you.
 However, depending on your complete health profile, you may qualify for a non-medical exam life insurance policy.
 Like the name suggests, no medical exam, or blood/urine tests would be needed.

 Many diabetics receive insulin therapy in some form.
 For those that use oral drugs, such as Metformin, and are able to successfully control their condition by this route of insulin delivery, are usually in pretty good shape when it comes to determining eligibility and premium quotes.

 For diabetics who take insulin therapy by route of injection or insulin pump, premiums are typically higher due to having Type 1 Diabetes.
 If you do use an insulin pump, you will want to tell your agent this up front, as some companies will view you as a greater risk.
 You don’t want to apply to a life insurance company, who’s going to rate your policy higher, and driving up the premiums.